endurodave/DelegateMQ/README.md

 The DelegateMQ C++ library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint.
 This messaging middleware library unifies function calls across threads, processes, or processors through a simple delegate interface.
 It provides well-defined abstract interfaces and numerous concrete examples, making it easy to port to any platform.
 As a header-only template library, DelegateMQ is thread-safe, unit-tested, and easy to use.

-`Subscriber` registers with `Publisher` to receive asynchronous callbacks:
+`Subscriber` registers with `Publisher` to receive asynchronous callbacks.

 ```cpp
 class Publisher